 Service for your Nissan Maxima is performed at 7,500-mile intervals or every six months for Maxima sedans that are routinely driven on the highway at higher speeds and under normal weather conditions.

-Both Schedule 1 and Schedule 2 maintenance involve replacing engine oil and the oil filter at the required 3,500 and 7,500 intervals.
+Both Schedule 1 and Schedule 2 maintenance involve changing the oil and the oil filter at the required 3,500 and 7,500 intervals.

 Vehicles driven under conditions requiring Schedule 1 maintenance should have the following items inspected at 7,500 miles and every 15,000 miles thereafter.